 Not the least bit crazy, but insanely cozy, the Malagana Café and Bar scores with the most intimate rooftop dining nook in Getsemaní.
 The stellar menu at Malagana veers toward healthy offerings, a welcomed reprieve from the starch-heavy Columbian staples.
 Wash down your ceviche with one of Malagana Café’s signature Corozo Margaritas and you are locked and loaded for launch into the Getsemaní night.

 Getsemaní nightlife is notorious for late starts and rowdy crowds that party into the wee hours.
-One refreshing under-the-radar alternative is Donde Pacho.
-Reminiscent of a deli-grocery on New York’s lower East side, at Donde Pacho you can select your wine off the shelf, settle in at one of a half-dozen tables, and nibble contentedly on a generous plate of cheese and charcuterie in the company of a largely local crowd.
+One refreshing under-the-radar alternative (good luck finding it) is Terraza Donde Pacho.
+Reminiscent of a deli-grocery on New York’s lower East side, at Terreza Donde Pacho you can select your wine off the shelf, settle in at one of a half-dozen tables, and nibble contentedly on a generous plate of cheese and charcuterie in the company of a largely local crowd.